10 Day Road Trip in Iceland

 How many days do you need to visit Iceland?
 Where to see in 10 days?
 Discover what to see around the Ring Road and plan your road trip in advance.

-10 Day Road Trip around Iceland
+10 Day Road Trip Around Iceland

 Day 1: Reykjavik

 As Keflavik International Airport is located just an hour's drive from the Icelandic capital, your arrival day is the perfect opportunity to explore Reykjavik and get a feel for the country's Nordic atmosphere.
-Depending what time you land, you could spend the day learning more about Icelandic history and heritage at the National Museum of Iceland and The Settlement Exhibition, both located in the historic heart of the city.
+Depending on what time you land, you could spend the day learning more about Icelandic history and heritage at the National Museum of Iceland and The Settlement Exhibition, both located in the historic heart of the city.

 Day 2: Golden Circle & waterfalls of southern Iceland

 On your second day, rack up the miles on your rental car driving to Thingvellir, the first stop on the Golden Circle.
-After visiting the impressive landscapes that have become synonymous with Game of Thrones, it's another hour or so drive to Geysir to see jets of boiling water being shot up to 200 feet in the air from the Stokkur geyser.
+After visiting the impressive landscapes that have become synonymous with Game of Thrones, it's another hour or so drive to Geysir to see jets of boiling water shooting up to 200 feet in the air from the Stokkur geyser.

 Day 3: Skaftafell, Vatnajökull & Jökulsárlón

 Explore more Icelandic wilderness in Skaftafell National Park: the ideal place for nature lovers to hike along different trails and discover spots like Svartifoss, Iceland's iconic black waterfall.
-Then continue along Route 1, also known as the Ring Road, to the final stop of the day: Jökulsárlón.
+Then, continue along Route 1, also known as the Ring Road, to the final stop of the day: Jökulsárlón.
 The huge icebergs floating in the glacial lake and onto Diamond Beach are the most spectacular sight in the Icelandic southeast.
 With this unforgettable image in your head, make your way to the village of Höfn, where there's a range of affordable places to stay.

 Day 4: Seydisfjordur, Borgafjordur Eystri & Dettifoss

-On arrival in Seydisfjordur, we recommend renewing your energy with a delicious meal in a traditional restaurant before enjoying a leisurely stroll around one of Iceland's most picturesque villages.
-Afterwards, head to puffin sighting paradiseBorgarfjordur Eystri, a tiny village home to a large number of the friendly birds.
+On arrival in Seydisfjordur, we recommend enjoying a delicious meal in a traditional restaurant before taking a leisurely stroll around one of Iceland's most picturesque villages.
+Afterwards, head to puffin sighting paradise: Borgarfjordur Eystri.
+This tiny village is home to a large number of these friendly birds.

 Your next stop will depend on the weather and your car, as the road can be difficult to access.
 If you have a 4x4 and the road is open, head to Dettifoss to see the most spectacular waterfall in northern Iceland.
 Otherwise, make your way directly to the final stop of the day: Lake Myvtan.
 You'll find plenty of accommodation options in Reykjahlid and other neighbouring towns.